Follow

-Jupyter Notebook is most commonly used for data science, machine learning, and visualisation.
+Jupyter Notebook is most commonly used for data science, machine learning, and visualization.
 It is an open-source web application that allows us to write and share code.

 Jupyter Notebook includes cells that allow us to run our program in sections, making it more interactive and easier for developers to debug, analyze, and test their code.